Marijahmedd/spotify-microservices/README.md

 - Combines **global caching + TLS** delivery for minimal latency and maximum uptime.
 - Significantly cheaper than running a frontend server — pay only for data transfer.

+### 7. Fastify vs Express Choice

+- **Song Service:** Uses **Fastify** because it handles **high-volume streaming**.
+Benchmarks show Fastify can handle **2–3x more requests per second** than Express, with lower memory usage and faster JSON serialization.
+This gives **higher throughput, lower latency**, and better CPU efficiency which is critical for serving thousands of concurrent users streaming audio.

+- **User & Admin Services:** Stick with **Express** because traffic is moderate and the complexity is lower.
+Fastify isn’t necessary here.
+  **Reasons Express was better for these services:**
+  - **Mature middleware ecosystem:** User authentication, session handling, and DB CRUD have tons of existing Express middleware, making implementation faster and more robust.

 ---

 ## ☁️ DevOps & Infrastructure